airamhr9/citrine/README.md

 The Router struct will contain all the endpoints and handlers for your application.
 Routers can be nested, providing flexibility when designing your API.
 We can use helpers for common HTTP methods (GET, POST, PUT, PATCH, DELETE) or pass them as a parameter.
+The accepted Content-Type headers are defined for each route, which can be one, multiple or none.
+If you use the helper methods, the accepted Content-Type will be by default only JSON for POST, PUT, PATCH and DELETE, and None for GET.

 ```rust
 // Application definition